Software Developer Salaries in Japan

 2020 ¥4.8 million

-Unfortunately data from 2019 and before isn’t directly comparable, as there was no “software creator” classification, only a “programmer” one.
-As the mean compensation for programmers in 2019 was ¥3.9 million, it seems likely that the respondents themselves are quite different.
-Traditionally in Japan, the word “programmer” has referred to someone who’s job it is to take a specification and turn it into code, without doing anything else (think the way software was written in the punch card days), so by that definition, it is no wonder they were paid less.
+Unfortunately the survey’s data from 2019 and before isn’t directly comparable, as there was no “software creator” classification then, only a “programmer” one.
+Since the mean compensation for programmers in 2019 was only 3.9 million yen, it seems likely that the respondents themselves were quite different.
+Traditionally in Japan, the word “programmer” has referred to someone whose job is to take a specification and turn it into code, without doing anything else (think the way software was written in the punch card days).
+By that definition it is no wonder they were paid less.

-Experience is one of the most important factors in determining your salary as a developer, and so looking at it can be a good place to start when you’re trying to judge your value in the market.
-We found that among junior developers (less than two years of experience), the median compensation was ¥5.5 million, while among senior developers (eight or more years of experience), the median rose to ¥12.5 million.
+Experience is one of the most important factors in determining your salary as a developer, and can be a good place to start when you’re trying to judge your value in the market.

 Experience Median Compensation